Profile: European Union

 - Appointments confirmed by parliament to which commission is answerable

-In December 2013, EU leaders approved a banking union plan consisting of a set of rules for managing the closure of failing eurozone banks.
-The plan envisages the creation of a new European resolution authority and is intended to minimise the need for taxpayer-funded bailouts.Other key issues
+In December 2013, EU leaders approved a set of rules for managing the closure of failing eurozone banks, intended to minimise the need for taxpayer-funded bailouts.Other key issues

-Supporters of the 2004 influx of new member states saw enlargement as the best way of building economic and political bonds between the peoples of Europe in order to end the divisions of the past.
+Supporters of the 2004 influx of new member states saw enlargement as the best way of building economic and political bonds in Europe and end past divisions of the past.

 - Members - MEPs - elected every five years by EU citizens